riplikash/dapper-parent/readme.txt

 Simple 2d font system

 INSTALLATION
-The Dapper Engine uses maven to provide fairly simple setup in any maven build enviroment.
-On my end I typicaly just impot it as a maven project in SpringSource Tools Suite or Intellij.
-A simple Maven install is typically enough to get things up and running.
+The Dapper Engine uses maven to provide fairly simple setup in any maven build environment.
+You can either import it as a maven project into a maven compatible IDE (Intellij or Eclipse, for example) or build it from the command line by running 'mvn clean install' in the dapper-parent directory (providing you have maven installed on your computer).
+A simple Maven install is typically enough to get things up and running, provided you have maven and java 1.7 sdk/jre installed.

-There currently are no stand alone applications.
-I'm still mainly focused on it as a library.
-The unit tests in the DapperEngine module are my preferred way to run things.
+RUNNING DEMOS
+There are two major parts to the project: the engine, and a small application called a_star.
+The engine is made up of dapper-data and dapper-engine.
+"dapper-data: contains all of the primitives, interfaces, and mathematical calculations. "dappe-engine" implements the interfaces of dapper-data into with default objects and has a test running the system.

+The other folder is a-star, which is an example project using the dapper engine.
+There is an executable in the target/a_star folder.
+The program contains a simple grid/graphs of nodes whose weight increments when clicked on.
+It is primarily used to practice graph algorithms.